QP manages a fully integrated microvascular pipeline that spans discovery research, drug development, and clinical trials

 QP initiates drug development with manufacturing partner to repurpose a commercial CFTR-corrector, lumacaftor, for clinical testing.

-QP completes Phase 1 clinical trial to assess the bioequivalence and food effect bioavailability of Lumacaftor (NCT05968612), with top-line results expected in Q2 2024.
+QP completes Phase 1 clinical trial to assess the bioequivalence and food effect bioavailability of Lumacaftor (NCT05968612).

-The forthcoming Phase 2 proof-of-concept trial, LYRIC-HF, will investigate the effectiveness of the drug lumacaftor to restore cerebral blood flow autoregulation and curb cognitive decline in heart failure patients.
+The Phase 2 proof-of-concept trial, LYRIC-HF investigates the effectiveness of the drug lumacaftor to restore cerebral blood flow autoregulation and curb cognitive decline in heart failure patients.

-With an expanding scientific team, QP builds core expertise in AI and machine-learning approaches to integrate in-silico strategies in its drug discovery pipeline that will focus on the next generation of microvascular treatments
+With an expanding scientific team, QP builds core expertise in AI and machine-learning approaches to integrate in-silico strategies in its drug discovery pipeline that focus on the next generation of microvascular treatments (GENESiS-SAH, GENESiS-HF, RESiST-HF).